WebOrigami/docs/content/pattern/fileMap.md

 ## Get the folder's keys

-To get the keys for the folder, we'll ask the `fs.readdirSync` API for the list of file names in that folder, then yield the names in that list.
+To get the keys for the folder, we'll ask the `fs.readdirSync` method for the list of file names in that folder, then yield the names in that list.

 ```js
   *keys() {